NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **emissiveTexture** (boolean)

     Toggle usage of the emissive texture.
 The final emission value is the product of the emissiveStrength, emissiveColor and emissiveTexture value.
+The emissiveTexture uses sRGB encoding.

 * **volume** (boolean)